aaronxyliu/aaronxyliu.github.io/_posts/2024-05-16-PL_Pragmatics1.md

 Within the declarative and imperative families, there are several important subfamilies:

-- **Funcional Languages** employ a computational model based on the recursive definition of functions.
+- **Functional Languages** employ a computational model based on the recursive definition of functions.
 They take their inspiration from the **lambda calculus**, a formal computational model developed by Alonzo Church in the 1930s.
 In essence, a program is considered a function from inputs to outputs, defined in terms of simpler functions through a process of refinement.
 Languages in this category include Lisp, ML/OCaml, and Haskell.

 > If you want to have a comprehensive understanding of **lambda calculus**, the book *Types and Programming Languages* by Benjamin C. Pierce is recommended for a beginner.
 {: .prompt-tip }

 - **Dataflow Languages** model computations as the flow of information (*tokens*) among primitive functional *nodes*.
 They provide an inherently parallel model: nodes are triggered by the arrival of input tokens, and can operate concurrently.
 Id and Val are examples of dataflow languages.
 Sisal, a descendant of Val, is more often described as a functional language.

-- **Logic or constrained-based languages** take their inspiration from prediate logic.
+- **Logic or constrained-based languages** take their inspiration from predicate logic.
 They model computation as an attempt to find values that satisfy certain specified relationships, using goal-directed search through a list of logic rules.
 Prolog is the best-known logic language.
 The term is also sometimes applied to the SQL database language, the XSLT scripting language, and programmable aspects of spreadsheets such as Excel.

 - The **von Neumann languages** are probably the most familiar and widely used.
 They include Fortran, Ada, C and all of others in which the basic means of computation is the **modification of variables**.
 Whereas functional languages are based on expressions that have values, von Neumann languages are based on statements (assignments in particular) that influence subsequent computation via the *side effect* of changing the value of memory.

-- **Object-oriencted languages** trace their roots to Simula 67.
+- **Object-oriented languages** trace their roots to Simula 67.
 Most are closely related to the von Neumann languages, but have a much more structured and distributed model of both memory and computation.
 Rather than picture computation as the operation of a monolithic processor on a monolithic memory, object-oriented languages picture it as interactions among semi-independent *objects*, each of which has both its own internal states and subroutines (methods) to manage that state.
 C++ and Java are probably the most widely used object-oriented languages.

 > It is also possible to devise object-oriented functional languages, but they tend to have a strong imperative flavor.
 The best known of these is [OCaml](https://ocaml.org/), a dialect of [ML](https://cs.lmu.edu/~ray/notes/introml/).
 {: .prompt-tip }

 - **Scripting languages** are distinguished by their emphasis on coordinating or "gluing together" components drawn from some surrounding context.
-Several scripting languages were originally developed for specific purpose: bash is the input languages of job control (shell) programs; PHP and JavaScript are primarily intended for the generation of dynamic web content; Lua is widely used to control logic of computer games.
+Several scripting languages were originally developed for specific purposes: bash is the input language of job control (shell) programs; PHP and JavaScript are primarily intended for the generation of dynamic web content; Lua is widely used to control the logic of computer games.
 Other languages, including Perl, Python, and Ruby, are more deliberately general purpose.
 Most place an emphasis on rapid prototyping, with a bias toward ease of expression over speed of execution.

-One might suspect that concurrent (parallel) languages would form a seperate family, but the distinction between concurrent and sequential execution is mostly independent of the classification above.
+One might suspect that concurrent (parallel) languages would form a separate family, but the distinction between concurrent and sequential execution is mostly independent of the classification above.

 Most concurrent programs are currently written using special library packages or compilers in conjunction with a sequential language such as C. A few widely used languages, including Java and C#, have explicitly concurrent features.